dpella/interop-example/README.md

    To hide this state from the API used by the RDBMS, `unsafePerformIO` is being used, which implies that the `IORef` is shared state across all connections within the database process where the Haskell runtime is loaded.

-**Use of foreign function interface (FFI):** Both Postgres and MySQL integrations rely on Haskell's FFI (`foreign export ccall` in [DPella_FFI.hs](./dpella-ffi/src/DPella_FFI.hs)).
-In contrast, SQLite, as an embedded RDBMS, do not need FFI since everything runs under the same process in the Haskell runtime.

-**Custom SQL Function Definition:** Each integration defines a custom SQL function named `dpella_sample_random` that invokes the same Haskell function.
-This provides a uniform SQL interface across engines, as used in `sumQuery`.

 ## **5. Detailed Report and Comparison**